-The topic of fiber is everywhere, from cereal commercials promising extra helpings of psyllium, to doctors advising we eat more of it during annual check-ups.
+The topic of fibre is everywhere, from cereal commercials promising extra helpings of psyllium, to doctors advising we eat more of it during annual check-ups.
 It sounds like a good thing, but WHY?

 Since overall health really begins in this area of the body, it’s incredibly important that we keep it clean and working well.

-So, how do you get more fiber into your diet?
+So, how do you get more fibre into your diet?

 Fruit and Vegetables

-Corn, because you can’t break it down to digest it very well, is actually a great source of insoluble fiber—it stays intact, but sweeps everything out of the body with it.
+Corn, because you can’t break it down to digest it very well, is actually a great source of insoluble fibre—it stays intact, but sweeps everything out of the body with it.

 Always buy sprouted and brown varieties, because they retain the most fibre.
 When grains have been heavily processed (like white bread and rice), most of the original nutrients, including the fibre, have been stripped away.

-For example, whole grain wraps have 5 grams of fibre, while white or colored ones have only 1 gram.
+For example, whole grain wraps have 5 grams of fibre, while white or coloured ones have only 1 gram.

-An interesting side note: dairy and meat contain zero fiber.
+An interesting side note: dairy and meat contain zero fibre.

-This is where it gets tricky: there are a lot of commercial products out there that are marketed to consumers as being equal, but all products are definitely not created equal.
+This is where it gets tricky: there are a lot of commercial products out there that are marketed to consumers as being equal, but all supplements are definitely not created equal.

 Some are really processed, and therefore have half the fibre they should have!